U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Over the past few decades Vietnam has emerged as an important oil and natural gas producer in Southeast Asia.
 Vietnam has boosted exploration activities, allowed for greater foreign company investment and cooperation in the oil and gas sectors, and introduced market reforms to support the energy industry.
 These measures have helped to increase oil and gas production.
 Also, the country's rapid economic growth, industrialization, and export market expansion have spurred domestic energy consumption.

-- Successful exploration has recently led to a substantial increase in proved crude oil reserves, which grew to 4.4 billion barrels as of January 2013 from 0.6 billion barrels two years prior.
-Vietnam's efforts to intensify exploration and development of its offshore fields have contributed to the growth in reserves.
-Ongoing exploration activities could increase this figure in the future, as Vietnam's waters remain relatively underexplored.
+- Recent, successful offshore exploration has contributed to a substantial increase in proved crude oil reserves, which grew to 4.4 billion barrels as of January 2012 from 0.6 billion barrels in 2011, according to the Oil and Gas Journal (OGJ).
+Reserves remained at 4.4 billion barrels in 2013 and 2014.
+Ongoing exploration activities could increase this figure in the future, as Vietnam's waters remain largely underexplored.
 Vietnam is currently the third-largest holder of crude oil reserves in Asia, behind China and India.

 - Vietnam is a net exporter of crude oil, but is a net importer of oil products.
-With oil consumption increasing year-over-year and overall by more than 70% from 238,400 bbl/d in 2000 to 388,000 bbl/d in 2012, the country must import a majority of refined products to satisfy demand.
+With oil consumption increasing year-over-year and overall by more than 70% from 238,400 bbl/d in 2004 to 413,000 bbl/d in 2013, the country must import a majority of refined products to satisfy demand.

 - Vietnam has one operating refinery, the 140,000-bbl/d Dung Quat refinery, which came online in 2009.
 Vietnam's state-owned Vietnam Oil & Gas Corporation (PetroVietnam) is looking to boost crude distillation capacity to around 200,000 bbl/d by 2017 and to develop Dung Quat's ability to handle sweet and less expensive sour crude oil from Russia, the Middle East, and Venezuela.
-Vietnam plans to offer 49 percent of Dung Quat's equity to foreign investors in order to finance the expansion of Dung Quat.
+Vietnam plans to offer 49% of Dung Quat's equity to foreign investors in order to finance the upgrade and expansion of Dung Quat.
 In addition, the Nghi Son refinery, which is now under construction, is expected to come online in mid-2017 and the Vung Ro refinery, which will be designed by Japan's JGC Corporation, is expected to be completed in 2019.

 - PetroVietnam is the key company in the oil and natural gas sectors and serves as the primary operator and regulator of the industry.
 Oil and natural gas production is either undertaken by PetroVietnam's upstream subsidiary, PetroVietnam Exploration and Production (PVEP), or through PetroVietnam's joint venture with other companies.

-- Vietnam currently holds 24.7 trillion cubic feet (Tcf) of proved natural gas reserves, up from 6.8 Tcf in 2011.
+- Vietnam currently holds 24.7 trillion cubic feet (Tcf) of proved natural gas reserves, up from 6.8 Tcf in 2011, according to OGJ.
 Increased foreign investment since 2007 has led to greater exploration, significantly increasing Vietnam's proved natural gas reserves.

-- The Vietnamese government has considered importing liquefied natural gas (LNG) in the future to meet growing natural gas demand and fill the supply gap.
-PetroVietnam (PV) Gas has signed a memorandum of understanding and a front-end engineering and development (FEED) contract with the Tokyo Gas Company to develop the Thi Vai LNG terminal in the Vung Tau province.
+- The Vietnamese government has considered importing liquefied natural gas (LNG) in the southern part of the country to meet growing natural gas demand and fill the supply gap.
+PetroVietnam (PV) Gas, a subsidiary of PetroVietnam, signed a memorandum of understanding and a front-end engineering and development (FEED) contract with the Tokyo Gas Company to develop the Thi Vai LNG terminal in the Vung Tau province.
 The terminal is expected to be operational in 2017.
 PV Gas also signed a gas sales and purchase agreement with Gazprom of Russia on March 6, 2014.
 Under the agreement, PV Gas will receive 48 Bcf/y via the Thi Vai LNG terminal.
 A second terminal, Son My LNG, is also planned for operations starting in 2018, although construction has yet to begin.